 Ozarks Area Community Action Corporation (OACAC) is a not-for-profit agency working toward alleviating the causes and conditions of poverty in the Ozarks.
 OACAC serves Barry, Christian, Dade, Dallas, Greene, Lawrence, Polk, Stone, Taney and Webster Counties.

-OACAC offers seven programs: Family Planning, Foster Grandparents, Head Start, Housing, Low-Income Home Energy Assistance (LIHEAP), Neighborhood Centers and Weatherization.
+OACAC offers seven programs: Family Planning, Foster Grandparent, Head Start, Housing, Low-Income Home Energy Assistance (LIHEAP), Neighborhood Centers and Weatherization.

 As part of a nationwide network of Community Action Agencies, OACAC continues to fight poverty with new and innovative programs and expanded services for children through Head Start and Early Head Start.

 From developing programs for families to initiating community projects, OACAC is committed to making the Ozarks a better place to live and work for all residents.

 Welcome to September, a really short month for Congress.
 The Appropriations battle is underway. -Carl

 Senate Minority Leader Harry Reid confirmed Thursday that Democrats this month will oppose any stopgap spending bill that would punt current government funding and policies into 2017, a strategy favored by conservative Republicans who don't want a lame-duck session.

 The Weatherization Assistance Program (WAP) was signed into law this week in 1976 on August 14.
 Over its 40 year history, the WAP has weatherized more than 7.4 million homes, creating healthyhomes & lowering energy burden by up to 25%.

 The attached Request for Proposal (RFP) includes a background of our organization and describes the purpose of the redesign, its desired functionality, and specific requests relating to the proposal.

 Notice of selection of finalists for presentation: August 29, 2016